Kyphoscoliosis: Kyphosis

 Kyphosis by itself refers to an excessive convex curvature of the spine occurring in the thoracic and sacral regions.
-A normal thoracic curvature from the 1st to the 12th spine has a naturally occurring convex shape with angles ranging from 20 degrees to 45 degrees.
-When the curvature goes past 45 degrees, the condition is termed as Kyphosis.
+A normal thoracic curvature from the 1st to the 12th vertebra has a naturally occurring convex shape with angles ranging from 20 degrees to 45 degrees.
+When the curvature exceeds 45 degrees, the condition is termed kyphosis.

-Kyphosis, depending on the extent of curvature, can result in many discomforts including breathing and digestion difficulties, cardiovascular issues, and neurological issues.
+Kyphosis, depending on the extent of curvature, can result in several symptoms including breathing and digestion difficulties, cardiovascular issues, and neurological issues.

 There are several forms of kyphosis, including postural (related to slouching), Scheuermann's kyphosis (found mostly in teenagers), congenital, nutritional, osteoporosis-induced and post-traumatic.

 Depending on the type of kyphosis, the extent of curvature, the age of the patient, different treatments may be recommended, including the provision for posture correction, braces, physiotherapy, and surgery.
 Surgery can be most useful in patients who have an extensive deformity.
 The rate of post-surgery complications may be higher in elderly patients.

 Scoliosis

-Scoliosis refers to a form of abnormal spinal curvature in which the person's spine takes an "S" or "C" shape.
+Scoliosis refers to a form of abnormal spinal curvature in which the person's spine takes an S or C shape.
 Scoliosis has forms of treatments available similar to those for kyphosis including bracing, physical therapy and various types of surgeries.
 Typically, a human spine is straight laterally, but in scoliosis patients, there may be a curve of ten degrees in either direction, left or right.

 Cause

 Kyphoscoliosis may manifest in an individual at different stages of life and for various causes.
 When present at a young age ranging from childhood to teenage, kyphoscoliosis may be present from birth due to congenital abnormalities including spina bifida.

-Certain infections can also lead to the development of kyphoscoliosis such as vertebral tuberculosis or general tuberculosis.
+Certain infections can also lead to the development of kyphoscoliosis such as vertebral or general tuberculosis.
 Osteochondrodysplasia, a disorder related to the development of bone and cartilage, can also cause this disease.

-In later ages, kyphoscoliosis can occur in patients with chronic degenerative diseases like osteoporosis and osteoarthritis.
+At later ages, kyphoscoliosis can occur in patients with chronic degenerative diseases like osteoporosis and osteoarthritis.
 This type of incidence is usually seen in patients above 50 years of age and is mainly attributed to structural changes in the spine and adjoining tissues.
 Sometimes, a traumatic injury can also lead to its development.

 Further, there are many idiopathic occurrences of kyphoscoliosis where the exact cause is not very well known but is suspected to be caused by genetic factors.

 Diagnosis

 Kyphoscoliosis is one of the main criteria in kyphoscoliotic Ehlers–Danlos syndrome.
-It is caused by mutation in the PLOD1 gene and/or FKBP14 gene.
+It is caused by a mutation in the PLOD1 gene or FKBP14 gene.
 The diagnosis is confirmed by molecular testing and suggested when a patient meets criteria 1 and criteria 2: congenital muscle hypotonia and congenital or early onset kyphoscoliosis (progressive or non-progressive), respectively.

 Treatments

-The decision to choose a particular treatment approach very much depends on multiple factors such as the age of the patient, understanding the root cause of the condition i.e. postural, congenital, etc., risks involved in surgery for the patient, etc.
+The decision to choose a particular treatment approach depends on multiple factors such as the age of the patient, understanding the root cause of the condition (i.e. postural, congenital, etc.), and risks involved in surgery for the patient.
+In addition to the below treatments, oxygen may be necessary in the long term for patients with significant hypoxemia.